MichaelCurrin/gist-viewer/docs/setup-and-run.md

 Clone the repo.

 You don't need Node to use a web app.
-Just a static server.
+Just a static server, as below.

 ## Serve